raymond-lam/priority-q/README.md

 ### *iterable protocol*

-The priority queue implements an interable protocol wherein the elements are iterated over without mutating the priority queue itself, so that one could, for example, iterate over the elements of the priority queue in sorted order using a `for ... of` loop.
+The priority queue implements an interable protocol wherein the elements of the priority queue are iterated over in sorted order, without removing elements from it, so that one could, for example, use the for-of loop syntax to loop over the a priority queue.

 ### clear()